top of page

 Overnight stops at the fishing village of Polperro on The South West Coast Path

 En route to Looe the path become more relaxed passing through pretty Talland Bay, a great place for a cream tea at the Beach Cafe - you can even hire a kayak here for an hour or so and paddle around this beautiful bay.
 A final few miles passing waterfalls and rolling pasture land that includes the remains of the Chapel of Lamanna built by the Glastonbury monks, and these days, for coast path walkers, marking the entrance into Looe.
-The final mile is along the seawall at West Looe but with great views out to dominating St Georges Island just offshore, a fascinating place, now uninhabited, that was home to the Atkins sisters who doccumented life on the island in several books.
+The final mile is along the seawall at West Looe but with great views out to dominating St Georges Island just offshore, a fascinating place, now uninhabited, that was home to the Atkins sisters who documented life on the island in several books.
 You can visit the island by boat from Looe - further away if visibility is good enough you might even catch site of the infamous Eddystone Lighthouse 14 miles out.

 Overnight stops at the harbour of Looe on the South West Coast Path